-The Review Committee will not consider requests for exceptions to the 80-hour weekly limit.
+The Review Committee for Otolaryngology - Head and Neck Surgery will not consider requests for exceptions to the 80-hour limit to the fellows' work week.

-6.25.
-Moonlighting

-Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
-(Core)
+- 6.25.
+Moonlighting Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
+(Core) - 6.25.a.

-6.25.a.
 Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
 (Core)